-21.3 Location and fitting of camera equipment:
+21.2 Location and fitting of camera equipment :

-- 21.3.1 All cars must be equipped with four positions in which cameras or camera housings can be fitted.
-Referring to Drawing 6, all cars must carry (i) a camera in position 4 and (ii) a camera or camera housing in positions 1, 2 (both sides) and 3. - Any decision as to whether a camera or camera housing is fitted in those positions will be by agreement between the relevant Competitor and the Commercial Rights Holder. - 21.3.2 Any part provided by the Competitor for the purpose of aligning a camera or camera housing in positions 2 or 3 correctly will be considered part of the camera or housing provided it does not exceed 15mm in width and is being fitted for that sole purpose. - 21.3.3 Any camera or camera housing fitted in positions 2, 3 or 4 shown in Drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 1° to the reference plane. - 21.3.4 When viewed from the side of the car, the entire camera or camera housing in position 2 shown in Drawing 6 must lie within the area formed by two vertical lines 150mm and 450mm forward of the front wheel centre line, a horizontal line 325mm above the reference plane and a diagonal line from a point on A-A and 550mm above the reference plane to a point 50mm rearward of the forward-most point of the impact absorbing structure defined in Article 15.5.6 and 220mm above the reference plane.
-Furthermore, the entire camera or camera housing in position 2 must be mounted more than 150mm from car centre plane. - Any camera or camera housing fitted in the left hand position 2 shown in Drawing 6 must be mounted in order that its major axis where passing through the centre of the camera lens (or corresponding position for a camera housing) does not intersect any part of the car lying forward of the camera or camera housing. - 21.3.5 The camera fitted in position 4 shown in Drawing 6 must be mounted in order that its forward-most point is no more than 80mm rearward of the plane C-C. - 21.3.6 The camera fitted in position 3 shown in Drawing 6 must be mounted in order that its forward-most point is no more than 280mm rearward of the plane C-C and the entire camera or camera housing is between 750mm and 900mm above the reference plane and more than 75mm from car centre plane.
+- 21.2.1 Any camera fitted in positions 2, 3 or 4 shown in Drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 1° to the reference plane, and its lateral axis is normal to the car centre plane. - 21.2.2 Any camera fitted in position 1 must be fitted above the survival cell, forward of the cockpit opening, rearwards of the forward attachment of the Secondary Roll Structure described in Article 15.2.3. and symmetrically with respect to the car centre plane, with the camera pointing towards the driver.
+The electronic conditioning unit for this camera must be positioned within the survival cell and in accordance with the Appendix to the Technical Regulations. - 21.2.3 When viewed from the side of the car, the entire camera in position 2 must lie within the area formed by two vertical lines 150mm and 450mm forward of the front wheel centre line, a horizontal line 325mm above the reference plane and a diagonal line from a point on A-A and 550mm above the reference plane to a point 50mm rearward of the forward-most point of the impact absorbing structure defined in Article 15.5.6 and 220mm above the reference plane.
+Furthermore, the entire camera in position 2 must be mounted more than 150mm from car centre plane.

-21.4 Transponders:
+Any camera fitted in the left hand position 2 shown in Drawing 6 must be mounted in order that its major axis where passing through the centre of the camera lens does not intersect any part of the car lying forward of the camera

+Any part provided by the Competitor for the purpose of aligning the camera in position 2 correctly will be considered part of the camera provided it does not exceed 15mm in width and is being fitted for that sole purpose.

+21.2.4 The camera fitted in position 3 must be mounted in order that its forward-most point is situated between 140mm and 300mm rearward of the plane C-C and 870mm (+/-5mm) above the reference plane.
+The inner face of the camera unit should be between 120mm and 150mm from the car centre plane.

+Any part provided by the Competitor for the purpose of aligning the camera in position 3 must be an extrusion of the camera unit profile.
+A radius of up to 10mm will be permitted where this component meets the bodywork or survival cell.

+- 21.2.5 The camera fitted in position 4 must be mounted in order that its forward-most point is no more than 80mm rearward of the plane C-C. - 21.2.6 The camera fitted in position 5 should be mounted parallel to the reference plane, symmetrically about the car centre plane and at least 400mm forward of the cockpit opening.

+In order to not impinge on its 360deg image, any shrouding or cut-out should be no higher than shoulder X, as defined in the Appendix to the Technical Regulations

+21.3 Transponders :